 - Ongoing training and development (20 hours per year requirement)

 - Financial reimbursement for care of foster children

 - Support groups

 Given the urgent need for foster homes, every attempt is made to expedite the licensing process.
 The typical time period is four to six months.
 This is dependent upon the agency’s staffing resources, the scheduling of training classes and home visits, and the length of time it takes the prospective foster parent to fulfill licensing requirements.
 Classes are presented in different formats, such as weekly, multiple weekends, or two nights per week.
 Contact an office near you for additional information.

 The per diem rate varies greatly based on the needs of the child.
 Every child that is placed in a license foster home is previously evaluated by the Department of Child Services.
 The per diem rate is then determined based on any special needs that child may have.

 When you welcome a child into your home, it’s important to do so quietly, and without overwhelming him or her.
 Help the child settle into a regular routine as quickly as possible.
 Speak with your Villages case manager regarding clothing and personal items they may need once placed in your home.
 It’s also important to provide a place for the child to keep his or her personal items as well.

 Share the house rules with the child, and be consistent about enforcement.
-If the child doesn’t respond to you immediately, don’t be disappointed—instead, give the child opportunities to talk to you, without prying into her or her past life, or criticizing the child’s parents.
+If the child doesn’t respond to you immediately, don’t be disappointed—instead, give the child opportunities to talk to you, without prying into his or her past life, or criticizing the child’s parents.
 Instead, be encouraging about the parents’ relationship whenever possible.

 Never, ever threaten the child with his or her case manager, and don’t threat the child with the prospect of giving them up.
 Instead, help the child develop confidence by assigning tasks within his or her ability, and expressing pleasure and recognition at what the child is capable of.
 Be gentle, loving, and patient.
 Children flourish when they feel loved and secure.